 The Fries family has always been passionate about full-bodied red wines such as Cabernet Sauvignon, Merlot and Syrah.
 This love prompted their 1992 acquisition of a 540-acre parcel of land on Eastern Washington’s Wahluke Slope, an area particularly suited to growing hot-climate varietals.
 The family dubbed the site Desert Wind Vineyard and spent three years planting Chardonnay, Cabernet Sauvignon, Merlot, Syrah and a handful of other varieties.

 In 2001, they launched the Desert Wind brand to showcase their handcrafted wines from these vineyard sites.
 The Desert Wind facility in Prosser, Washington, is a destination unto itself.
 Perched on a bluff overlooking the Yakima River, its Southwest-inspired exterior houses a tasting room, event space, restaurant and four overnight guest rooms.
 Ever the hard workers, family members were very involved throughout the entire process of designing and building the facility.

 Today the family remains active in all winery operations.
 Although they say they are semi-retired, Doug and Jo Ann oversee much of the vineyard operations, often putting in long hours during the growing season.
 Son Greg is president of the company and oversees the winemaking team, cellar crew and vineyard workers.
-His wife Amber serves as director of communications, handling media/public relations, print and interactive media.
 Vice President Lisa (Fries) Jenkins manages day-to-day winery operations.
-Her husband Scott is vice president of sales, spending much of his time on the road representing the family’s wines.
+Her husband Scott is vice president of business development, spending much of his time on the road representing the family’s wines.
 Erin Fries handles purchasing and merchandising for the retail shop/tasting rooms.